scaleoutsystems/examples/tutorials/studio/quickstart/readme.md

 2. Wait for all resources to start: you should see a "_FEDn Combiner_" and a "_FEDn Reducer_" under the "_FEDn_" tab.

-3. Start a new Jupyter Lab instance under the "_Compute_" tab.
+3. Start a new Jupyter Lab instance under the "_Compute_" tab and make sure to select "_minio-vol_" as Persistent Volume.

 4. To train a model in FEDn you provide the client code as a tarball.
 For convenience, we ship a pre-made compute package (the 'client' folder in the [FEDn repository](https://github.com/scaleoutsystems/examples/tree/main/mnist-keras/package)) that defines what happens on the client side during training and validation, as well as some settings.